renuo/bitcoin-powerday-2023/README.md

 ## The Day

+In the morning we'll try to understand how the shovel works.
+In the afternoon we'll use it to dig.

 |  Time | Matter                   | Duration |
 | ----: | :----------------------- | -------: |
 |  9:00 | Briefing                 |    30min |